BuzzCutNorman/tap-stackoverflow-sampledata/README.md

 ## Configuration

-The only configuration needed is to provide the path to the directory that you the extracted Stackoverflow file(s) in.
+The only configuration you need to provide is the path of the directory you placed the extracted Stackoverflow file(s) in.

 ## Settings